FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 <a name="glossary:sub-account"><b>Sub Account</b></a>

 A sub account is an optional provider-supported construct for organizing resources and/or services connected to a billing account.
-Sub accounts are commonly used for scenarios like grouping based on organizational constructs, access management needs and cost allocation strategies.
 Sub accounts must be associated with a billing account as they do not receive invoices.

 <a name="glossary:tag"><b>Tag</b></a>